FACILITY ENGAGEMENT OVERVIEW & FAQS

 It is strengthening communication and relationships, and creating effective processes for working together on shared priorities that improve patient care and the work environment.

 Why are we engaging?
 Strong engagement among physicians and health organizations supports high quality health care, improving patient outcomes and lowering costs.
-It also supports effective change.
+It also supports effective change in health care.
 When we work together, we solve problems faster, make better decisions, and achieve more.

 FREQUENTLY ASKED QUESTIONS